DFE-Digital/govuk_openapi_reference/README.md

 <%= GovukOpenapiReference::HTML.new(File.read('path/to/your/openapi-spec.yml')).generate_html %>
 ```

 This works in Rails.
-This doesn't yet include the stylesheets, so the code blocks still look a bit funky.

 ## Development

-You can run `rake generate_test_pages` to generate example outputs.
+You can run `bundle exec rake generate_test_pages` to generate example outputs.

 ## Contributing